spencerjirehcebrian/jirehs-agent/bruno/README.md

 This repository uses [Bruno](https://www.usebruno.com/) as the API client for testing and development.
 Bruno is a fast, git-friendly, open-source alternative to Postman that stores collections as plain text files directly in your repository.

+## Requirements

+- Bruno version from November 2025 or later (required for SSE streaming support)
+- The streaming endpoints use Server-Sent Events (SSE) which requires a recent Bruno version with streaming support

 ## Installation

 ### macOS